isabella232/help-7/gitbook/cmp/vendor-information/general-vendor-information.md

 * Our VAT number is DE331662430
 * Our address is: c/o Mazars Rechtsanwaltsgesellschaft mbH, Theodor-Stern Kai 1, 60596 Frankfurt am Main

+## Israel

+* Our company name is DoiT International Ltd
+* The company number is 514554328
+* Our address is David Elazar 12, Tel Aviv, 6107408

+## Netherlands

+* Our company name is DoiT International NL B.V.
+* Our VAT number NL862511215B01
+* Our address is: Claude Debussylaan 10, 1082 MD Amsterdam, NL

 ## Spain

 * Our company name is DoiT International Multi-Cloud Espa&ntilde;a S.L